CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

+The DRL training loop is similar with the hybrid DRL agent, which is still composed of observation space, action space, reward, terminal state, and learning policy.
+More details are depicted below.

-\subsubsection{Observation space}
+\subsubsection{Observation Space}

-The observation space is composed of two parts: math question information and dynamic time pressure visual stimuli.
-For each math trial, the math question information is encoded as a sequence vector ($11 \times 17$) just like logical reasoning agent.
-Different from Hybrid DRL agent, Pure DRL agent does not segment visual stimuli into frames.
+The observation space still consists of two parts: math question information and dynamic time pressure visual stimuli.
+For each math trial, the math question encoding is the same as the hybrid DRL agent.
+For time pressure, different from the hybrid DRL agent, the pure DRL agent does not segment visual stimuli into frames.
 Instead, it takes whole time pressure stimuli video (lasting 5 seconds) as input.
-We first use a pre-trained Inception-V3 model\cite{https://doi.org/10.48550/arxiv.1512.00567} in Keras\cite{chollet2015keras} to extract features from this video.
-The dimension of output feature from each frame of the video is $1 \times 2048$.
-For the whole video, we use the same frame rate as Hybrid DRL agent ($f=5$).
+We first use a pre-trained Inception-V3 model(\cite{https://doi.org/10.48550/arxiv.1512.00567}) in Keras(\cite{chollet2015keras}) to extract features from this video.
+The dimension of output features from each frame of the video is $1 \times 2048$.
+For the whole video, we use the same frame rate as the hybrid DRL agent ($f=5$).
 So finally we have $5 \ seconds \times 5 = 25$ frames.
-The final feature dimension of this time pressure visual stimuli in observation space of Pure DRL agent is $25 \times 2048$.
+The final feature dimension of this time pressure visual stimuli in observation space of the pure DRL agent is $25 \times 2048$.

-\subsubsection{Action space}
+\subsubsection{Action Space}

 The action space contains one action ($R_{\delta}$) with continuous numeric value which is normalized into the range from $-1$ to $1$.
-Different from Hybrid DRL where each step is one frame of user cognition process, here each step of Pure DRL agent is just one trial of users' response.
+Different from the hybrid DRL where each step is one frame of user cognition process, here each step of the pure DRL agent is just one trial of users' response.
 For each trial, user baseline performance is obtained from SVM models.
-The action of Pure DRL agent represents perturbation for baseline response time ($R_t$) because of time pressure stimuli.
+The action of the pure DRL agent represents perturbation for baseline response time ($R_t$) because of time pressure stimuli.
 Therefore, the final estimation of user response time is $R_{rl} = R_t + R_{\delta} \times RT_{max}$, where $RT_{max} = 10$ is the maximum of user response time in the dataset.

-\subsubsection{Terminal state}
+\subsubsection{Terminal State}

-Terminal state happens when final estimated response time $R_{rl}$ exceeds normal range (smaller than 0 or larger than $RT_{max} = 10$) or Pure DRL agent achieves maximum steps in one episode.
+The terminal state happens when final estimated response time $R_{rl}$ exceeds normal range (smaller than 0 or larger than $RT_{max} = 10$) or the pure DRL agent achieves maximum steps in one episode.
 Here, one step represents one math trial in the dataset.
 Here we set the maximum step number to be 60 steps, which is the same as the trial number of each block in our user study result analysis.